 After you get a look at the wide bay flanked by dozens of tiny coves you won’t be surprised to learn that Armacao de Pera started out as a fishing village.
 Back in the 17th century, the village was known as Pera de Baixo and was focused on netting tuna.
 The unusual nets they used for this purpose were known as “armacao”, hence the name Armacao de Pera.
 Unfortunately, these nets were routinely attacked by pirates to the point they eventually had to build a fortress to help protect their catch.

 While fishing is still a profession for many locals, tourism has long since overtaken it as the main source of income in the area.
 Armacao de Pera receives an interesting mix of domestic and international tourists, with many northern Portuguese families from Lisbon, Porto and Braga coming down to spend their holidays in the temperate climate of the Algarve.
-And, while many foreign tourists have also discovered Armaçao, the proportion of domestic tourists is much higher than other parts of the Algarve, allowing it to retain a slightly different, more Portuguese feel than Faro or Lagos.
+And while beautiful beach towns like lovely Faro and impressive Lagos are have plenty to offer foreign visitors, Armaça retains a slightly different, more Portuguese feel thanks to its higher percentage of domestic tourists.

 So, clearly, Armacao de Pera should be on the shortlist for your next visit to the Algarve.
 And to help you plan your visit, here are 9 amazing things to do to ensure a memorable holiday.